 For more information, please call 803-414-0185, fill out the contact form below, and of course feel free to browse the many resources and links on this web site!

 Disclaimer: The purpose of this web page is to give information.
 This is not a solicitation to provide legal services.
 Nothing on this web site is to be construed as creating an attorney client relationship.
-Legal matters involve serious issues.
-Legal decisions have have long term consequences.
-Just as you would not try to learn how to perform surgery from reading on the internet, you should not try to learn how to practice law from reading on the internet either.
+Legal matters involve serious issues, and legal decisions have have long term consequences.
+Just as you would not try to learn how to perform surgery on yourself from reading on the internet, you should not try to learn how to practice law from reading on the internet either.
 Please use these resources to become a better consumer by learning as much as you can about mediation and conflict resolution.